Georgia Workers’ Compensation Lawyer

 Evidence in Georgia Workers’ Compensation Claims

-Collecting evidence is vital for strengthening your workers’ compensation claim and increasing your chances of receiving the necessary benefits for recovery.
+Collecting evidence is vital for strengthening your workers’ compensation case and increasing your chances of receiving the necessary benefits for recovery.
 Essential types of evidence to support your claim include the following:

 • Witness Statements: Witnesses offer valuable, objective perspectives on the accident.
 This includes coworkers who saw the event, supervisors who can comment on safety practices, and any neutral observers.
 If possible, collect their contact information immediately after the accident.